MicrosoftDocs/visualstudio-docs/docs/debugger/view-data-values-in-data-tips-in-the-code-editor.md

 1. To move up and down in the expanded view, use the mouse or keyboard Up and Down arrow keys.

-1. To pin an expanded member with the original pinned data tip, use the pushpin to apply the **Pin to source** action on the member.
-If you collapse the tree view, the pinned member element remains visible with the pinned data tip.
+1. To pin an expanded member with the original pinned data tip, use the pushpin on the member to select **Pin to source**.
+After you collapse the tree view, any pinned member elements remain visible with the pinned data tip.

 ### Edit variable values